influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ```

 **JWKS Signature Verification**
-If the provider implements OpenID Connect with RS256 signatures (as Microsoft AD FS does), you need to enable id_token support and provide a JWKS document (holding the certificate chain) so we can validate the RSA signatures against.
-These certificate chain is regularly rolled over (when the certificates expire), so we'll fetch it from the JWKS_URL on demand.
+If the provider implements OpenID Connect with RS256 signatures (as Microsoft AD FS does), you need to enable `id_token` support and provide a JWKS document (holding the certificate chain), to validate the RSA signatures against.
+This certificate chain is regularly rolled over (when the certificates expire), so it is fetched from the JWKS_URL on demand.

 **Example:**